evatiwari/MartianSlayers/README.md

 # MartianSlayers
-Team repository for Microsoft's Mars Colonization Program for the final project
+Team repository for Microsoft's Mars Colonization Program for the final project.
+The project chosen is Tic-Tac-Toe.

-## Background

 ## Getting Started